The Greater Southern Waterfront

 The Fuji-Xerox Towers will be redeveloped as Newport Residences.
 It will comprise a 45-storey mixed-use development with 246 residential, a super penthouse, Grade A offices, and serviced apartments.

 Meanwhile, the AXA Tower will be redeveloped as Skywaters Residences.
-The 63-storey development with a height of 305m will be the tallest buiding in Singapore.
+The 63-storey development with a height of 305m will be the tallest building in Singapore.
 Also a mixed-use development, it will comprise 215 residential units, retail spaces, offices, and a hotel.

 New Housing Supply From En Bloc Redevelopment